 Adventist Tradition

-• This tradition originated in the 1830s in the United States during the Second Great Awakening when Baptist preacher William Miller first publicly shared his belief that the Second Coming would occur at some point between 1843 and 1844.
+This tradition originated in the 1830s in the United States during the Second Great Awakening when Baptist preacher William Miller first publicly shared his belief that the Second Coming would occur at some point between 1843 and 1844.
 His followers became known as Millerites.
-After Miller's prophecies failed, the Millerite movement split up and was continued by a number of groups that held different doctrines from one another.
-These groups, stemming from a common Millerite ancestor, collectively became known as the Adventist movement.
+After Miller's prophecies failed to appear, the Millerite movement split up and was continued by a number of newer groups holding differing doctrines from one another.
+These groups, collectively became known as the Adventist movement.

-• The largest adventist denomination today is the Seventh-Day Adventist Church, which has over 1 million members.
-It is one of the fastest growing Protestant religious organizations, with much of the membership in Africa, Asia and Latin America.
+The largest Adventist denomination continuing through today is the Seventh-Day Adventist Church, which retains over 1 million members.
+It is one of the fastest growing protestant religious organizations, with much of the membership in Africa, Asia and Latin America.

-• Jehovah's Witness Church stems from the Miller movement, and is also a large denomination, which also boasts over 1 million in membership, worldwide.
+Another well known denomination, the Jehovah's Witness Church, stems from the Miller movement and boasts over 1 million in worldwide membership.

 Photo of Capitol Hill SDA Church courtesy of https://www.capitolhillsdachurch.org